 - Reading Lips: He does this in Mask of the Phantasm and "Shadow of the Bat".

 - Reckless Pacifist: Even if he doesn't kill his enemies, he often does destructive actions that could endanger his enemies without any concern.

-- Rich Idiot with No Day Job: Deliberately averted, per Word of God.
-This Batman as Bruce Wayne is an Honest Corporate Executive who takes an active role in Wayne Enterprises' daily operations in contrast to his other versions (who play him up as someone deliberately acting like a foolish billionaire so as not to draw attention to the fact he's really a genius vigilante by night).
+- Rich Idiot With No Day Job: Deliberately averted, per Word of God.
+Batman as Bruce Wayne is an Honest Corporate Executive who takes an active role in Wayne Enterprises' daily operations in contrast to his other versions (who play him up as someone deliberately acting like a foolish billionaire so as not to draw attention to the fact he's really a genius vigilante by night).
 Because of this, he actually manages to accomplish the same endgame as his more buffoonish versions (as, rather than seeming too incompetent to be Batman, he is too responsible as anyone who would take such a hands-on approach with his company's work would never find time to run around at night pretending to be a crime fighting bat).

 - Roof Hopping: This is his main mode of travel.

 - Samaritan Syndrome: "I Am the Night" featured him making his annual visit to the site of his parents' murder, which makes him late for a sting operation that he helped set up.
 He arrives in time to help subdue the crooks, but finds that Jim Gordon has been severely wounded.
 Batman's guilt (which is not helped at all by Detective Harvey Bullock) over not being there in time to save Jim sends him into a Heroic BSoD.
 He is saved from a Heroic BSoD because he stops another attempt on Jim Gordon when he wakes up and finds out Jim has the same doubts.